Made in Preston, the website about Preston, Lancashire

 For the UK the aircraft will replace the Harrier and the Tornado.
 As it is primarily an American aircraft and countries all over the world are participating it has never seemed to be the sort of project that gives the UK much industrial credibility.
 Although 3 aircraft were bought to enable UK participation in the test programme.

 The aircraft is called a 5th Generation type which includes: low observable, supersonic, enhanced data fusion.
-In the UK operation will be by a joint service team from the RAF and RN, lead by the RAF.
+In the UK operation will be by a joint service team from the RAF and RN, led by the RAF.

 According to www.f35.com 'The programme has more than 500 British suppliers who will build 15 percent of each F-35 produced.
 U.K. industry is responsible for numerous F-35 components including the aft fuselage, fuel system, crew escape system. .
-Over the next 40 years, U.K. industry will continue to play a vital role in the F-35's global production, follow-on development and sustainment, bringing strong economic benefits to the country and generating tens of thousands of jobs.'
+Over the next 40 years, U.K. industry will continue to play a role in the F-35's global production, follow-on development and sustainment, bringing strong economic benefits to the country and generating tens of thousands of jobs.'

 In early 2022 it was reported the UK had taken delivery of 40 aircraft.